 Get to Know the Skin Cancer Guidelines

-When it comes to skin cancer, it's all about paying attention to what's different.
-Most of us have moles, freckles and other skin irregularities that aren't signs of cancer.
-But when there is a change, it's time to get an expert's opinion.
+When it comes to skin cancer, it's all about paying attention to what looks different than other spots on your skin.
+Most of us have moles, freckles and other skin irregularities that aren't signs of cancer, but when there is a change, it's time to get an expert's opinion.

 What are the changes listed in the skin cancer alphabet?